March 01, 2023

 Sales disclosure announcement

-Texas is a non-disclosure state.
-You are not required to disclose your sale price to anyone - your friends, family or even to the local government agencies.
-Many homeowners balk at the idea of having to disclose their sale price.
-The most common arguments put forth to defend non-disclosure are:
+Texas is a non-disclosure state, meaning you are not required to disclose your sale price to anyone—not your friends, family, or even government agencies.
+Many homeowners resist sharing this information for two main reasons:

 Are home sales prices public record in Texas?